For most of my life, salvation meant one very specific thing.

 I used to be saved when salvation was diminished to a get-out-of-hell-free card.
 I was born in the right place at the right time to say the right prayer and belong to the right religion.

-But salvation is so much more than a prayer or set of beliefs, more than a baptism or liturgy.
+But salvation isn’t a prayer or set of beliefs, salvation is more than a baptism or liturgy.

 Salvation comes when we are at the end of ourselves and trust God to do what only God can do, and I believe it is a process we surrender to over and over again.